This post was originally published on January 28, 2016 and has been updated for accuracy and comprehensiveness.

 - What resources are required to implement an IDS, IPS or both?

-- Will systems be compatible with current networks and equipment?
+- Will systems be compatible with my business’s current network and equipment?

 - How much bandwidth will I need to ensure system uptime and functionality?